marcelpetersen/mobil/_drafts/how-to-make-the-most-out-of-your-investment.md

 Outsourcing your investments comes with a multitude of benefits to a specific group of investors.
 If you have an in-house investment team that’s been costing you money, time and effort to manage, outsourcing your investments gives you more resources to focus on your business and other priorities, which then allows you to increase the efficiency of your existing operations.

-> If you’re a busy investor who wants to make the most out of your resources, outsourcing might be the way to boost your investment strategy.
+> If you’re a busy investor, outsourcing might be the way to boost your investment strategy.

 In-house investments do of course have the major benefit of (oftentimes) being much cheaper than outsourcing, which means that whether you outsource or not is often a direct result of how much money you want to invest in the first place.
 Additionally, outsourcing means a loss of direct control - someone else is essentially doing the work for you - but if you’re a busy investor who wants to make the most out of your resources, that might be exactly the right way to boost your investment strategy.